PrincessRTFM/WoLua/docs/game.md

 - `NearbyEntities`, readonly enumerable\
   A sequence of [entity wrappers](entity.md) for nearby game entities.
 Only objects close enough for your client to load will be available.
 In areas of sufficient congestion, your client may not load everything, in which case unloaded entities will be missing from this list.
 Order is neither specified nor guaranteed, as this is read from the game's memory.

+- `Fates`, readonly enumerable\
+  A sequence of [FATE wrappers](fate.md) for all FATEs in your current zone.
+Only FATEs that exist in the world will be returned, including those not yet started but available to begin.
+Order is neither specified nor guaranteed, as this is read from the game's memory.

 ## Methods
 The following methods are avilable on the `Game` API object.